azsaeed/AzS-Netscan/Documentation.md

 ##### Install python nmap module
 ###### auto:
-`pip install python-nmap`
+`# pip install python-nmap`

 ###### manual:
 download: https://xael.org/norman/python/python-nmap/
-`tar -xf python-nmap.tar`
+`# tar -xf python-nmap.tar`
-`python setup.py install`
+`# python setup.py install`

 ##### Install nmap package
-`yum install`
+`# yum install nmap`

-### Run the scanner
+## Run
-.\run.py
+To run the scanner you have to execute the file run.py
+`# .\run.py`

+When the scanner is started you can choose the follow option from the navigation:
 Navigation:
 1.Start -- 2.Help -- 3.Info -- 0.Exit

+To scan you have to choose the option:
-  Please select [0-3]: 1
+`# Please select [0-3]: 1`

+Next you have to add the subnet with the subnetmask in CIDR format:
-  Please choose the network and subnet mask [192.168.0.0/24]: 192.168.0.0/24
+`# Please choose the network and subnet mask [192.168.0.0/24]: 192.168.0.0/24`

+After you have added a subnet the scanner will scan all hosts in the subnet and display the result:
+`# 192.168.0.1`
+`# 192.168.0.2`

 Please enter a address: 192.168.0.0
 Please select a port: 22

 Nmap 6.40 scan initiated Tue Sep  4 15:18:07 2018 as: nmap -oX - -oN /tmp/info.txt -p22 192.168.70.87
 Nmap scan report for 192.168.70.87